Adldap2/Adldap2/README.md

 [![License](https://poser.pugx.org/adldap2/adldap2/license.svg)](https://packagist.org/packages/adldap2/adldap2)

 > **Note:** This is a fork of the main abandoned adLDAP repository.
 You can file issues and pull-requests here and I will address / merge them.
 > Looking for the original repository?
-[Main adLDAP Repository](https://github.com/adLDAP/adLDAP).
+[Click here](https://github.com/adLDAP/adLDAP).

 Originally written by Scott Barnett and Richard Hyland.
 Adopted by the community.